afourmy/pyNMS/README.md

 - [x] Bellman-Ford to find the shortest path
 - [x] BFS to find all loop-free paths
 - [x] Floyd Warshall to find all SP length
+- [x] Fruchterman-Reingold: make it work.
+- [x] Graph drawing on the right-click for a selection of nodes
+- [x] Shortest path with linear programming
+- [ ] Minimum-cost flow with linear programming
+- [ ] Shortest pair with A*
+- [ ] Bhandari algorithm to compare with Suurbale
+- [ ] Improved Suurbale/Bhandari to find the K (maximally) edge/edge&nodes disjoint paths
 - [ ] Prim algorithm to find the minimum spanning tree
 - [ ] Minimum cut.
 Useful to find the bottleneck of the network, and partition the graph before visualisation.
 - [ ] K-means before graph drawing if the graph is too big.
 - [ ] Dinic algorithm to find the maximum flow
 - [ ] Loop detection algorithm with BFS
 - [ ] K equal-cost links/links&amp;nodes-disjoint shortest paths with BFS
-- [ ] Suurbale algorithm to find the shortest links/links&amp;nodes-disjoint loop
+- [ ] Suurbale algorithm to find the shortest links/links&amp;nodes-disjoint pair
-- [ ] Bhandari algorithm to compare with Suurbale
-- [ ] Improved Suurbale/Bhandari to find the K (maximally) edge/edge&nodes disjoint paths
-- [ ] Fruchterman-Reingold: make it work. (velocity divergence to infinity so far)
 - [ ] Use LP to solve RWA simple version
 - [ ] Use a genetic algorithm to find the maximum flow, compare with LP
 - [ ] Use a genetic algorithm to solve RWA, compare with LP
-- [ ] Graph drawing on the right-click for a selection of nodes
 - [ ] Degree centrality. number of neighbor of each node (graph + make node size depend on it)
 - [ ] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)
 - [ ] Protection-based link dimensioning: IGP reconvergence, FRR, etc